RubaBanat/reading-notes-102/readme03.md

 ## Using Git and GitHub

-# Git is a command tool to used to communicate with GitHub
+# git is a command tool to used to communicate with GitHub
 # Here are some steps :
-+ Git clone (paste the link from gihub)
++ git clone (paste the link from gihub)
++ git status
-+ gitt add
++ git add .
 + git commit -m 'anything'
 + git push origin main